ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **disasterRecoveryPromoteStandbyToActive**
-> object disasterRecoveryPromoteStandbyToActive($body)
+> \Swagger\Client\Model\DisasterRecoveryPromoteStandbyToActiveResult disasterRecoveryPromoteStandbyToActive($body)

-Promote the current server, expected to be a standby, to take over as the single standalone VCO
+Promote the current server to take over as the single standalone VCO

 The current server is expected to be a standby in the drState FAILURE_MYSQL_STANDBY_STATUS, meaning that DR protection had been engaged (with the last successful replication status observed at lastDRProtectedTime) but that standby has been unable to replicate since that time.
 If the standby server is in the drState STANDBY_RUNNING, meaning that it has detected no problems in replicating from the active server, the operator can force promotion of the standby using the optional parameter force passed with value of true; in this case, the standby server will call demoteActive/force on the active.
 The operator should, if possible, ensure the formerly active server is demoted by running demoteServer directly on that server if the standby server was unable to do so successfully.
+Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php